 Vipers are poisonous snakes that are classified into two families.
 There are more than 200 kinds of poisonous snakes in the world.
 Unlike other snakes, vipers have a pair of long, flat, venom-injecting fangs, which are linked to moveable bones in the upper jaw and may be folded back into the mouth when not being used.

 Vipers can grow to be more than 25 cm in length or as short as 25 cm, depending on the species.
 They prey on small animals and attack by striking and envenoming their victim, which they then consume.

 Scientific Name: Chauliodus sloani

 The viperfish is one of the animals whose names begin with the letter V. It is a fish with a unique appearance that can be spotted in the deep water.
 It is also among the most well-known and widely-used species on the planet.

-With its big mouth and pointed, fang-like teeth, features that make this fish is easily distinguished from other species.
+Its big mouth and pointed, fang-like teeth, features make this fish easily distinguished from other species.
 This is because the fangs are too huge to fit within the mouth.
 Instead, they curl backward extremely close to the fish’s eyes as if they were trying to protect them.